 The Nitty-Gritty on Resources

-We reduce what goes to landfill by separating out our resources into recyclables (cans, plastic, glass), compostable resources (food, and the compostable cutlery and napkins our vendors use) and landfill.
-Behind the scenes we also collect food scraps for the ranger’s chooks.
+We reduce what goes to landfill by separating out our resources into recyclables (cans, plastic, glass, cardboard, paper), compostable resources (food, and the compostable cutlery and serveware our vendors use) and waste to landfill.

 Sound a bit confusing?
-Don’t worry, we’ll be there to help you figure out what goes where and give you any extra information you need.
+Don’t worry, our Zero Waste volunteers are there to help you figure out what goes where and give you any extra information you need.

-Our wonderful Camp Kaitiaki will be roaming the campsite giving out bins, programmes and general advice.
+Our wonderful Camp Kaitiaki will be roaming the campsite giving out bags, programmes and general advice.
 Any problems, or queries, chat to them.
 They are lovely.

 Splorers sort their rubbish on Saturday and drop them off during the day and evening.
 This helps us avoid a giant, mountain of co-mingled resources on Sunday afternoon which takes ages to sort.
 So think ahead Splorers, and help us reach our goal of zero waste.

-Our results from Splore 2016 showed us that each person that came to Splore created 2.6 kilograms of resources - up 37% from last year.
-We diverted 72% of this away from landfill - meaning we recycled and composted more than 2/3rds of our rubbish, way above the rate of 32% diversion, which is the average for UK festivals, and higher than the amount of household waste we can compost or recycle, around 65%.
+Our results from Splore 2017 showed us that each person that came to Splore created 3.54 kilograms of resources with a total of 24760kg of 'waste' produced.
+Half of this was diverted from landfill - through recycling and composting.
+This is way above the rate of 32% diversion, which is the average for UK festivals.

 It's our goal to divert 85% of our waste from landfill, which is possible with your help!